 – Jean Rohland

-This is Eraldo Tuveri, our instructor, who comes from Sardinia.
+Eraldo Tuvèri, our instructor, who comes from Sardinia.

-He first came to work at Rendola in 1995, and then went to England for ten years, where he qualified as a British Horse Society instructor.
+He first came to work at Rendola in 1995, and then went to England for ten years, where he qualified as a British Horse Society instructor, so his English is very fluent.

 “Eraldo is an excellent horseman and guide.
 He charmed us with his delightful ways and provided many laughs.”